-Our major focuses on “core” courses in theory and research methods.
-The rigorous nature of these courses will allow you to effectively compete in the job and graduate school market with your peers at other top universities when you leave Notre Dame.
+The Economics major focuses on “core” courses in theory and research methods.
+The rigorous nature of these courses will allow you to effectively compete in the job and graduate school market with your peers at other top universities when you graduate from Notre Dame.
 More importantly, you will learn how to apply these theories and methods to the world around you.
 The undergraduate Economics major goes beyond just the study of money of numbers.
 The major is designed to prepare students for a variety of professional objectives including careers in data analytics, economic research, public service, and law as well as managerial positions in business and industry.

-To prepare students for careers in a global economy, the International Economics major combines rigorous coursework in the economics with advanced training in Arabic, Chinese, French, German, Italian, Japanese, Russian, or Spanish language and culture through the appropriate langue departments in the college.
+To prepare students for careers in a global economy, the International Economics major combines rigorous coursework in the economics with advanced training in Arabic, Chinese, French, German, Italian, Japanese, Russian, or Spanish language and culture through the appropriate language department in the college.
 The major's course of study exemplifies the College of Arts and Letters’ cross-disciplinary approach to nurturing the development of business leaders and global citizens who have both the analytical and cultural skills needed to navigate today’s interconnected world economy.

 The Concentration in Financial Economics and Econometrics is being offered to provide fast-paced and analytically rigorous training in financial economics that will prepare students for careers in investment management, banking, research, and policymaking.
 The coursework for this selective program is designed to build your quantitative skills, while providing you with a deep knowledge of financial markets and the pricing of financial assets.
 The concentration is open to both Economics and International Economics majors.
 Students may apply to the concentration in the Spring of their Sophomore year.